1972 Jensen Interceptor review: Retro Road Test

 Latest

 Sharp-suited Italian styling.
 A brawny all-American V8.
 A sumptuous wood-and-leather British interior.
-Oh, and probably the coolest name ever conceived for a car.
+Oh, and probably the coolest car name ever.
 The Jensen Interceptor had it all.
-Sadly, this glamorous GT was also burdened with ‘traditional’ British build quality, but that’s nothing Cropredy...1972 Jensen Interceptor review: Retro Road Test
+Sadly, this glamorous GT was also burdened with ‘traditional’ British build quality, but that’s nothing Cropredy Bridge can’t fix....1972 Jensen Interceptor review: Retro Road Test